aball6412/mode-dev-test/README.md

 12ish hours

 # Back End Details
 PHP used for the back programming on the Apache server.
 MySQL database used to house user information.
+The database is a simple one that consists of two columns "addresses", and "timestamp."
+Generally, there would be a unique id to go along with it but in this simple example I left it off (though technically the email address could be a unique id.)

 # Front End Details
 #### Developed With: